A group of people sit around a table laughing.

 Peer-to-peer payment benefits

 Peer-to-peer payments are all about ease of use, convenience, and speed.
-Once you have the P2P payment service app installed on your phone, you can typically send instant payment to friends or merchants.
+Once you have the P2P payment service app installed on your phone, you can typically send instant payments to friends or merchants.

-Most P2P transfer services also allow you to request payment from other users.
-So, if you’re out for dinner with friends, instead of worrying about dividing the bill then, you could use your Discover Card to pay the tab and request their portion using your P2P platform later at your convenience.
+Most P2P transfer services allow you to request payment from other users.
+So, if you’re out for dinner with friends, you could use a rewards credit card to pay the tab and request their portion using your P2P platform.
+That way, you can enjoy credit card rewards from your restaurant purchase.

 Security risks of P2P payments